Skip to main content

 • story

-The story mode receives mixed feedback: some players find it engaging, challenging, and enjoyable with a replayable structure, while others criticize it for lack of cinematic elements, weak dialogues, poor rewards, and an overall uninspired narrative.
-There are calls for improved storytelling, cutscenes, and voice lines to enhance immersion.
-However, narrative quality is often overshadowed by gameplay and monetization concerns.
+The story mode receives mixed reviews: some players find it engaging, challenging, and enjoyable with replay value, while others criticize it for lack of depth, poor narrative balance, absence of voice acting or cinematic elements, and insufficient rewards.
+Overall, the story feels underdeveloped and overshadowed by gameplay and monetization issues.

 • “The reworked story mode feels more engaging and replayable.”

-• “The story mode has a tough boss fight in the end, which made it more fun and challenging; I loved it.
-It shows that skills are more important than money, making the game great and enjoyable.”
+• “The story mode has a tough boss fight in the end, which made it more fun and challenging; I loved it.”

 • “I don't recommend this game because it's so bad.
 There's literally no balance between heroes, especially one that just came out.
-The game is just pay to win.
-Without money, upgrading heroes is very hard because it costs so many coins and cards to level them up.
+The game is just pay to win; without money, upgrading heroes is very hard because it costs so many coins and cards to level them up.
 This game has the most wonderful matchmaking I have ever seen: before 20th rank there's just bots, but after 20th rank you keep facing overleveled players.
-The game even has pay to win weapons and always the same events, challenges, and shop elements.
-Also, the story mode is so bad, some don’t even have dialogue, so characters can't talk.
-Overall, this game doesn't deserve the time you spend on it.”
+The game even has pay-to-win weapons, and always the same events with the same elements, shop, and challenges.
+Also, the story mode is so bad, some missions don't even have dialogues for characters to talk.
+So this game is very bad and doesn't deserve the time you spend on it.”

 • “It's impossible to play even the story mode.”